 For the other injured passengers, a personal injury lawsuit could get reimbursement for the medical expenses incurred in the recovery, plus compensation for lost wages, pain and suffering and more.

-If you or a loved one was serious injured in a boating accident in New York or New Jersey, contact Oshman & Mirisola today to learn how we may be able to help you seek compensation.
+If you or a loved one was serious injured in a boating accident in New York or New Jersey, contact The Oshman Firm today to learn how we may be able to help you seek compensation.
 We have the resources to conduct a thorough investigation of the accident and build the strongest case possible to get the compensation you deserve.